Program Management: A Comprehensive Overview of the Discipline

 Learning Objective:

-1. To be presented with key concepts, theories and methodologies applicable to program and project management.
+1. To reflect on and assimilate key concepts, theories, and methodologies applicable to program and project management.

-2. To demonstrate assimilated knowledge through research and reflection, and applied exercises.
+2. To demonstrate assimilated knowledge through research, reflection, and applied exercises.

-3. To gain an understanding of discipline specific internationally recognized Body of Knowledge.
+3. To demonstrate and understanding of discipline specific internationally recognized body of knowledge.

 Description:

-Through lectures, videos, interactive group discussion, and applied exercises, participants gain comprehensive breadth of understanding of program and project management--specifically, the multiple interrelated activities and attendant products that compose the program and project management process.
-Participants learn how to adequately define the requirements for a program; allocate and schedule the work; manage unanticipated risks; and monitor cost, schedule, and performance to the planned baseline.
+Through lectures, videos, discussion, and applied exercises, participants gain comprehensive breadth of understanding of program and project management - specifically, the multiple interrelated activities and attendant products that compose the program and project management process.
+Participants learn how to define the requirements for the program; allocate and schedule the work; manage unanticipated risks; and monitor cost, schedule, and performance to the planned baseline.
 Qualitative aspects of the process focus on how to choose an organizational structure that best fits the organization, how to motivate program personnel, and how to increase the efficiency of the multiple generations at work within the program.
 Course materials are designed both for effective learning during the course and for future follow-up reference.
-SU2019 Syllabus

 Topics Covered: